South Carolina Court Records

 - Legal representative of the couple.

 Members of the public can look up older marriage records using online genealogical indexes.
+The relevant department, such as the state or city clerk's office, often provides online lookup services for these records.
 However, more recent records can only be obtained by paying a fee to the probate court or local vital records office.
+For in-person requests, individuals may need to visit the appropriate department office to access or request marriage records.
 Alternatively, record seekers may look up marriage records using free third-party platforms.
 Such sites provide access to records compiled from multiple jurisdictions while operating as private entities independent of any state government agency.
-Access to some records may require essential information, such as the subject's name or marriage location.
+Access to some records may require essential information, such as the subject’s name or marriage location.

 Is South Carolina a Common Law State for Marriage?

 South Carolina no longer recognizes common law marriages.
-Although the Palmetto initially recognized common law marriages, this changed in July 2019, following a Supreme Court ruling that abolished such unions.
+Although the Palmetto initially recognized such unions, this changed in July 2019, following a Supreme Court ruling that abolished such unions.
 As of 2024, the state only recognizes unions established before the court ruling.

 Common law marriages refer to non-traditional marriages where two people are considered married even though they did not obtain a marriage license or engage in a wedding ceremony.
 To enter a common law marriage, both parties must meet several key requirements: